git-semver/git-inspect/README.md

 Git repository inspector.

-Inspect information about:
+The inspector collects information about:

 - Commits with duplicate message
-- Commits with long title message (more than 50 symbols)
+- Commits with long title message (more than 50 symbols in first commit message row)
-- Commits with short commit messages (without commit description)
+- Commits with short commit messages (without commit description rows)
 - Commits that are not linked to issues
 - Linearity of history
 - Obsolete branches